Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Clinical symptoms

-AGA manifests itself at any age, but most often they are observed from 2 to 7 years.
-The season also affects (Klag A.R., 1992), since 40% of AGA cases are detected in May-June.
-In humans, an increase in the incidence of AGA in the spring was also found (StevartA.F, Feldman B.F., 1993).
+AGAs appear at any age, but are most often observed from 2 to 7 years.
+The time of year also influences (Klag A.R., 1992), since 40% of AGA cases are detected in May and June.
+In humans, an increase in the incidence of AGA disease was also found in the spring (Stevart A. F., Feldman B. F., 1993).

-Sex and breed are not factors predisposing to this disease.
+Gender and breed are not factors predisposing to this disease.

 The onset of the disease may be progressive or sudden.
 AGA is characterized by a combination of five pathognomonic symptoms: